Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-This peach blueberry salad is a summer flavor explosion!
-Sweet and tangy all at once, it's the perfect simple, nourishing lunch to enjoy summer's best fresh fruit and greens.
+This peach blueberry salad is sweet and tangy all at once!
+It's a simple, nourishing lunch to enjoy summer's best fresh fruit and greens, and it's ready in 10 minutes.

 Peach blueberry salad in light blue bowl with teal linen on gray and white surface this recipe